MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/aad-account.md

 <!-- ====================================================================== -->
 ## Step 1: Enroll in the Microsoft Edge program on Partner Center

 First, determine whether you have a Partner Center account.
-If you have a Partner Center account, determine whether you have a Partner Center commercial account, or a Partner Center developer account.
-Try the steps in the sections below, to determine which kind of account you have, and then follow the steps in the section that applies to your type of Partner Center account.
+If you have a Partner Center account, determine whether the Primary Owner is a Microsoft Account (MSA), which is required for joining the Microsoft Edge program, to manage Microsoft Edge extensions.
+Then follow the steps in the section that applies to your type of Partner Center account.

 ### If you don't have a Partner Center account

-Use a Microsoft account (MSA) to register with the Microsoft Edge program, by following the steps in the article [Register as a Microsoft Edge extension developer][DeveloperRegistration].<!-- = create-dev-account.md-->  You can use your GitHub account to create a Microsoft account (MSA).
+Use a Microsoft account (MSA) to register with the Microsoft Edge program, by following the steps in the article [Register as a Microsoft Edge extension developer][DeveloperRegistration].<!-- = create-dev-account.md-->  As mentioned in that article, you can use your GitHub account to create a Microsoft account (MSA).

 ### If the Primary Owner of your Partner Center account isn't a Microsoft account (MSA)

-For a Partner Center account to manage Microsoft Edge add-ons, the Primary Owner of the Partner Center account must be a Microsoft account (MSA).
+For a Partner Center account to manage Microsoft Edge extensions, the Primary Owner of the Partner Center account must be a Microsoft account (MSA).

 If the Primary Owner of a Partner Center account isn't a Microsoft account (MSA):